voidsy-gmbh/pyThermoNDT/README.md

 ```

 ### From a local conda channel
-Download the latest conda install packge (`.zip` file) from the [releases page](github.com/voidsy-gmbh/pyThermoNDT/releases) and unzip it.
+Download the latest conda install packge (`.zip` file) from the [release page](https://github.com/voidsy-gmbh/pyThermoNDT/releases) and unzip it.
 The file contains a local conda channel
 with pyThermoNDT and its dependencies.
 To install pyThermoNDT from the local channel, run:

 ```bash